WORK EXCHANGE PROGRAM

 Supervisor: Studio Manager

-Education - Interns are responsible for aiding the Youth Programs director and Instructors during class time.
+Youth Education - Interns have the opportunity to work directly in a classroom setting with a variety of textile techniques.
+Interns are responsible for aiding the Youth Programs Director and Instructors during class time.
 Interns are encouraged to take on the responsibility of teaching single classes their own.
 Responsibilities include: helping with class prep + breakdown, working on program development and curriculum writing.

 Supervisor: Education Managers